Interned with Leadership Initiatives to improve a business in the developing world.

-Our team began the business development process by having a one-on-one Zoom call directly with our business partner, Hajara Isa, and Nigerian project coordinator to ensure productive collaboration.
+Our team began the business development process by having a one-on-one Zoom call directly with our business partner, Zakari Yau Goje, and Nigerian project coordinator to ensure productive collaboration.

-We learned more about her life, family, and desires for the proposed business venture, as well as the challenges she was facing.
+We learned more about his life, family, and desires for the proposed business venture, as well as the challenges he was facing.

 By discussing first-hand the challenges our partner faced, our team successfully and efficiently began to brainstorm solutions to launch her business.